bnaras/cvxr_tutorial/README.md

 If you want a single markdown file with all the code, you will find it in the `extra/code` folder.

- are happy to see you at _useR!
+We are happy to see you at _useR!
 2019_, Toulouse!